LArSoft/larsoft.github.io/LArSoftWiki/LArSoft_with_SPACK.md

 To set up a working area for developing code against this release of LArSoft while minimizing the code that is re-built, we recommend following the instructions for [Developing LArSoft with Spack and MPD](https://larsoft.github.io/LArSoftWiki/Developing_LArSoft_with_Spack).

-## Summary of Migration Plan to Spack
+## Summary of Spack Migration Plan

 * Spack development
   * Production release will be v1 series.